Flow-Aware Ellipsoidal Filtration for Persistent Homology of Recurrent Signals: Methods

 \subsection{Algorithm for Building the Ellipsoid Complex}

 Algorithm~\ref{alg:ellipsoid_complex} summarises the computational procedure for building the ellipsoid complex at a given scale.
 For each pair of points, the algorithm checks whether their adaptive ellipsoids intersect according to the convex criterion in Eq.~\eqref{eq:K_function}.
 The resulting edge list defines the 1-skeleton, from which the flag complex is constructed.
-The flag complex construction and persistent homology were implemented with the \texttt{SimplexTree} data structure from the \textsc{GUDHI} library \citep{hong_gudhi_2014}.
+The flag complex construction and persistent homology were implemented with the \texttt{SimplexTree} data structure from the \textsc{GUDHI} library \citep{mariaGudhiLibrarySimplicial2014}.

-Repeating this process over an increasing sequence of scales \( 0 < \varepsilon_1 < \varepsilon_2 < \cdots\) produces the filtration \(\{\mathcal{K}_{\varepsilon_t}\}\) used for persistent homology computation.
+Repeating this process over an increasing sequence of scales \(0 < \varepsilon_1 < \varepsilon_2 < \cdots\) produces the filtration \(\{\mathcal{K}_{\varepsilon_t}\}\) used for persistent homology computation.
 This filtration captures how topological features of the data—such as loops and connected components—emerge and disappear as neighbourhoods expand along the flow’s geometry.
+Fig.~\ref{fig:creating_ellipsoids} illustrates this construction: the left panel shows ellipsoids placed along a recurrent trajectory at a fixed scale, while the right panel zooms into a single centre point and displays its temporal, spatial, and spatio–temporal neighbours.
+The ellipsoid at the centre point is obtained by applying PCA to the union of the temporal and spatial neighbour sets.

-\textbf{Code availability.} The implementation and analysis scripts are (to be) hosted at \href{https://github.com/omerberyilmaz/flow-aware-ellipsoidal-filtration}{github.com/omerberyilmaz/flow-aware-ellipsoidal-filtration}.
+\textbf{Code availability.} The implementation and analysis scripts will be released in a public repository after the paper is accepted.